Frequently asked questions.

 What are the cost of services?

-Our out of pocket rate is $250 per 60-minute session for individual therapy services, $225 per 60-minute session for family therapy services, and $200 per 60-minute session for parent training.
+Our out of pocket rate is $250 per 60-minute session for individual therapy services with psychologists and $200 per 60-minute session for individual therapy with master’s level clinicians.
+Forensic services cost $250/session.
+Please ask us about costs for additional services (e.g., parent training and family therapy).

 We offer a few sliding scale spots to those who may be eligible.
 Please ask us about this if you think you may need an alternative option to pay for services.